 Speaking of change, you grew up here, then moved to Oregon.
 Where do you live now?

 I live in Malibu.
 But I’m fast-approaching departure from lovely California, I’m sorry to say.
-I don’t know when, but we [Elliott is married to actress Katharine Ross, aka Elaine in The Graduate] are going to head north, back to Oregon.
+I don’t know when, but we are going to head north, back to Oregon.
+[Elliott is married to actress Katharine Ross, who is perhaps best known for her role as Elaine Robinson in The Graduate.]
 We have a place up there that we’ve had for 11 years, and my mom is 93 and she lives up there.
 I just want to dial things back a little bit, get out of this rat race down here, and savor life a little bit more.
 We’re just slowly pulling up the digs.
 It’s easier said than done.
 California is a beautiful state.
 I just find that it is one of the most enriching places I’ve ever seen in my life, and I’ve traveled a lot.
 But there are just too many people, and they just keep coming.
 Up there, you’ve got elbow room.

 It always boggles my mind how big Sacramento is getting.
 My niece actually just moved to Fresno, so I have no [family] there anymore, but I’d come back and visit her.
 I mean, Sacramento, Jesus, it used to be on old Highway 99, you know what I mean?
 That was the trip I always made to Southern California, where my folks used to go a lot during the holidays because my mom had a sister down here.
 And now you get into this marathon drive on I-5.
 It’s another world.